Articles

 Many kids’ vitamins are made using the same formula for adult needs, just in smaller proportions.
 With so much growth and development happening early on in life, kids have much more specific nutrient needs than adults.
 Your child needs a multivitamin specifically formulated to meet those needs.

-The good news is there are high-quality multivitamins on the market specifically tailored to kids.
 I give Elle a multivitamin every day to ensure she’s getting the nutrients she needs.
 Here’s what to look for when choosing a kids’ multivitamin.

 What To Look For in a Children’s Multivitamin